 2. LICENSING (ACT, VIC, QLD)

 By licensing the sex industry, a jurisdiction determines the legal conditions under which the industry can operate.
 For example, legal brothels and independent workers are all required to apply for a licence, and can only legally be involved in sex work once approved.
 A number of restrictions then operate to mandate how the sex work is to be conducted.
 Regulation and compliance are handled by a government agency and the police.
 Police are generally used to enforce compliance.

 This involves removing the criminal element from the provision of sexual services and allowing workers to operate under general business related laws.
 Sex workers and associated businesses such as brothels and escort agencies are regulated according to workplace health and safety laws, taxation, immigration, planning, and industrial laws in the same manner as other businesses.
-New South Wales and New Zealand have both mostly decriminalised sex work.
+New South Wales, New Zealand and the Northern Territory have all mostly decriminalised sex work.